 Since we started our workshops in spring 2018, we've reached citizens across London, Greater Manchester and Scotland.
 We're doing most of our work in the West Midlands at the moment.
 If you're based there, or if a community you work with is interested in partnering with us, either for a full six session course or a one off workshop, get in touch at workshops[at]ecnmy[dot]org.

 "I am filled with hope about this opportunity to discuss the economy in ordinary terms.
 If this type of discussion group could happen in other places and situations, it would be amazing."
 Victoria Park Crash Course participant

 We ran four pilot courses in summer 2018.
 Thirty-two people completed the courses, which took place at Shoreditch Trust, Manor House Development Trust, and Victoria Park Community Centre in London, and at Levenshulme Inspire in Manchester.
 We’ve had great feedback from partner organisations and participants.
 Check out our blog post about how the pilots went, and this video made by the Guardian:

-The Crash Course is aimed at people who'd say they have little to no knowledge of economics, and who'd like to:
+Our sessions are aimed at people who'd say they have little to no knowledge of economics, and who'd like to: